 It’s that time of year again.
 School is about to begin (or already has for some of you) and the kids are (about to be) out of the house for much of the day…Yippee! said all the parents.
 This means it’s time to get back into the habit of packing lunches (Boo!) and sending kids off to school with a load of goodies to fill their bellies.
 But did you know you’re not just feeding kids’ tummies when you give them food?
 You’re feeding their brains and nervous systems too, and there are actually some types of foods that can be used to help increase kids’ attention and focus during the school day.

-As you pack your child’s lunch, remember to help them F.O.C.U.S.
+As you pack your child’s lunch, remember to send them to school with foods that will help them F.O.C.U.S.!